 Laying The Groundwork For Seed Round

 To know when to raise money for a project, founders must first realise what it takes to get investors to sign deals for investments.
-Investors needs to see potential in the idea or product or vision.
+Investors need to see potential in the idea or product or vision.
 Sometimes, just the reputation can enable a founder to get seed money but, in most cases, the investors would undertake thorough vetting of the entire business plan.

 Nowadays, technology has enabled founders to rapidly build a software product or hardware device in a short period of time and get it out for the investors to judge for themselves.
 Once they get to know the product, the first thing that will be assessed is product-market fit.
 Without projected growth numbers, this is a crucial part in a startup’s early journey.
-It will be quite hard to convince outsiders to support the product, if the market-fit is not great.
+It will be quite hard to convince outsiders to support the product if the market-fit is not great.
 So, have answers for questions about the following major points:

 - What is the market opportunity?